objectbox/objectbox-dart-performance/README.md

 # ObjectBox Flutter Database Performance Benchmarks

-## Building
+## Setup

-Generate code with `flutter pub run build_runner build`.
+As usual run `flutter pub get`.

 ## Running

+Make sure to run the app in release mode to avoid any performance penalties from debug mode.

-To run in release mode with Android Studio connect a device or start an emulator, then Run > Flutter Run 'main.dart' in Release Mode
+To run in release mode with Android Studio connect a device or start an emulator, then Run > Flutter Run 'main.dart' in Release Mode.

-This will edit the `main.dart` run configuration and add `--release`to "Additional run args".
+Or run `flutter run --release`.

-To improve performance, make sure to disconnect dev tools.
-E.g. stop the app and launch it again.
+To further improve performance, make sure to disconnect dev tools.
+E.g. stop the app on the device and launch it again.

 ## Implementation notes

+### Hive

+- No test with index as Hive does not support explicit indexes.

 ### Isar